 Nigerian private universities reap the benefits from funding

-In Sahara Reporters last week’s education news, Professor Elias Bogoro has stated that Nigerian public universities are suffering because of private universities’ funding.
+last week’s education news, Professor Elias Bogoro has stated that Nigerian public universities are suffering because of private universities’ funding.
 The executive secretary of the Tertiary Education Trust Fund has said that 94% of Nigerian students enrol in public universities, polytechnics and colleges of education in Nigeria and that the country’s polytechnics and private universities charge fees in dollars rather than naira and thus they should not benefit from the federal government’s support funds.
 “A number of private tertiary institutions are charging fees in dollars, not in naira, which is definitely much weaker.
-Therefore, the funds should go to the public institutions,” he said.
+Therefore, the funds should go to the public institutions

 First graduation in Somalia in 30 years